makersacademy/ruby-coding-challenge/lib/approach.md

 #Q13
-Iterate over each item in array, isolating the first character (bracket notation) Use if statement to assess whether character at index 0 (first letter) is "a" or "A" If this is true, add the array element to a new array.
+Iterate over each item in array, isolating the first character (bracket notation) Use if statement to assess whether character at index 0 (first letter) is "a" or "A" Each wouldn't work here, as we don't need to go through each letter If this is true, add the array element to a new array.
 If it is false, do not add to new array
 Print new array